syncfusion-content/wpf-docs/wpf/GroupBar/Closing-the-GroupBar-in-Stack-Mode.md

 # Maximum number of Visible Items in OverFlowPanel

-User can customize the maximum number of Visible Items to be displayed in the Stack Mode OverflowPanel, using the property StackVisibleItemsCount.
+User can customize the maximum number of Visible Items to be displayed in the StackMode OverflowPanel, using the property StackVisibleItemsCount.

 {% tabs %}
 {% highlight xaml %}